mcncm/hafnia/README.md

 let c = !q;
 ```

-If acting on a qubit with `split` were like flipping a coin, This program's
+If acting on a qubit with `split` were like flipping a coin, this program's
 output would be a random bit, since a coin flipped twice still has even odds of
 landing heads or tails.
 But quantum randomness is not like classical randomness.
 In fact, the output of this program is *always* `false`.
 When the second `split`